by Lady H

 I realise too late that I hadn’t changed when I got back last night, and now Dad is goggling at my appearance, eyes wide in shock.
 It’s clear that whatever he’s angry about, it isn’t that I snuck out last night.
 Well, he hadn’t been, until now.
 Which begs the question, what is he so furious about?

 “The police are here to see you.
 They won't tell me what it's about.”

 I draw in a breath, and then frown.
 I’m unsure if I heard correctly but the look on my dad’s face suggests that I did.
 What did the police want with me?
 Me, Lucy Jones, who has only ever been in detention once, and that was for insisting that I stay tidy the classroom after the teacher had ordered everyone to file out for assembly.
 What had I done that was so bad that the police were involved?

 “Hello, Miss Jones.
-I'm Officer Forster, and this is Officer Lee.”
+I'm DS Forster, and this is DC Lee.”
 The bear of a policeman in my living room stands as I enter the room and holds out his hand for me to shake.

 I manage a polite smile at him, and then another at his petite, blonde haired colleague sitting on the sofa behind him.